 No one had told me what to expect at Jarvis.
 All I knew was that it was an airport.
 Sure enough, there was a radio operator and he was happy to sign my log book.
 He had probably done this numerous times before, but he made it appear serious and official.
 Perhaps to impress a 19 year old kid who looked all of 15, and 90 pounds soaking wet.
 Then I asked him if he could help me start my engine, but he declined saying that he had to stand by his radio.

-If you were to look at a "Gipsy" Moth, and then me, you'd realize I can't reach the propeller to start the engine.
-After a while, I figured out that if I put the tail up on the fence, I could reach the propeller.
+If you were to look at a “Gypsy” Moth, and then me, you’d realize I can’t reach the propeller to start the engine.
+After a while, I figured out that if I put the tail up on a nearby fence, I could reach the propeller.
 After much struggling and heaving, I finally got the tail up on the fence.
-I set the engine controls, pulled the propeller through, switched the magnetos on, and pulled the propeller through.
+I set the engine controls, pulled the propeller through, switched the magnetos on, and pulled the propeller through once again.
 The engine started and lifting the tail from the fence was now easier because of the propeller wash over the drooping elevators.
 It was easier to move the aircraft away from the fence, as well.
 I jumped in, harnessed up, taxied out and took off.